nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

-30G.
+31G.
 FRAME LOCK + GENLOCK

 The use of Frame Lock and Genlock together is a simple extension of the above instructions for using them separately.
 You should first follow the instructions for Frame Lock Setup, and then to one of the systems that will be included in the Frame Lock group, attach an external sync source.
-In order to sync the Frame Lock group to this single external source, you must select a display device driven by the GPU connected to the Quadro Sync card (On Quadro G-Sync II cards, this display device must be connected to the primary connector) that is connected to the external source to be the signal server for the group.
+In order to sync the Frame Lock group to this single external source, you must select a display device driven by the GPU connected to the Quadro Sync card that is connected to the external source to be the signal server for the group.
 This is done by selecting the check box labeled "Server" of the tree on the Frame Lock panel in nvidia-settings.
 If you are using a Quadro Sync based Frame Lock group, you must also select the "Use House Sync if Present" check box.
 Enable synchronization by clicking the "Enable Frame Lock" button.
 As with other Frame Lock/Genlock controls, you must select the signal server while synchronization is disabled.

-30H.
+31H.
 GPU STATUS LEDS ON THE QUADRO SYNC CARD

 In addition to the graphical indicators in the control panel described in the Genlock Setup section above, the Quadro Sync card for Quadro Kepler GPUs has